 This course addresses the principles of human anatomy and physiology as related to medical assisting.
 It incorporates three unifying themes: the relationship between physiology and anatomy, the interrelations among the organ systems, and the relationship of each organ system to homeostasis.

 Prerequisite: High school biology or equivalent.

-A basic course on the principles of biology, including a survey of life forms on planet Earth and coverage on classification, basic cytology, plant and animal forms, and physiology, classical and molecular genetics, paleontology, evolution, ecology, and life zones.
+A basic course for non-science majors on the principles of biology, including a survey of life forms, coverage of classification, cytology, comparative anatomy and physiology, classical and molecular genetics, evolution, and ecology.

-Prerequisite: Enrollment in ENG 102 or eligibility placement in ENG 111 or higher.
+Prerequisite: Placement in ENG 111 or higher.